F5Networks/f5-azure-arm-templates/supported/ha-avset/new_stack/README.md

 11. Click **Purchase**.

 #### Adding more than 8 public IP addresses to the deployment
 The deployment template supports creation of 1-8 external public IP addresses for application traffic (first one is used for external NIC Self IP).
-Follow the steps below to add **more** public IP addresses to the deployment:
+Use the following guidance to add **more** public IP addresses to the deployment:

-- Create a new Azure public IP address resource in the deployment resource group
+  -	Create a new Azure public IP address resource in the deployment resource group.
+You ***must*** use the following syntax: ```<ResourceGroupName>-ext-pip<number>```.
+For example: **SeattleResourceGroup-ext-pip9**.
-- Create a new IP configuration resource (for example: *myResourceGroupName-ext-ipconfig9*) in the properties of the external Azure network interface (for example: *myResourceGroupName-ext0*)
+  -	Create a new IP configuration resource in the properties of the external Azure network interface (for example *myResourceGroupName-ext0*).
+You ***must*** use the following syntax: ```<ResourceGroupName>-ext-ipconfig<number>```.
+For example: **SeattleResourceGroup-ext-ipconfig9**.
+  -	Add these Azure tags to the public IP address resource:
+    -	For example: ```f5_privateIp=10.10.10.10``` (the tag value should correspond to the new private IP address of the IP configurations).
+    -	For example: ```ext_SubnetId=/subscriptions/<subscriptionId>/resourceGroups/<myResourceGroupName>/providers/Microsoft.Network/virtualNetworks/*< myVnetName >*/subnets/<mySubnetName>``` (you can get this value from resources.azure.com: **Subscriptions > Resource Groups > myResourceGroupName > providers > Microsoft.Network > virtualNetworks > myVnetName > subnets > mySubnetName.id**).
+  - Again, you MUST follow the resource naming conventions in the provided examples for failover to work correctly.

-When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server Destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
+When you create virtual servers on the BIG-IP VE for these new additional addresses, the BIG-IP virtual server destination IP address should match the Azure Private IP Address of the IP configuration that corresponds to the Public IP address of your application.
 See the BIG-IP documentation for specific instructions on creating virtual servers.

 ## Documentation